pygfx/wgpu-py/README.md

 pip install spirv  # optional - our examples use this to define shaders
 ```

-This library will eventually include the required Rust library, but for
-now, you have to bring it yourself.
-Tell where it is by setting the
+The library ships with Rust binaries for Windows, MacOS and Linux.
+If you want to use
-environment variable `WGPU_LIB_PATH`.
+a custom build instead, you can set the environment variable `WGPU_LIB_PATH`.

 ## Usage